jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 	On-demand rescheduling request acknowledged.
 Reschedule in 5 second(s)...

 This call can be performed at any time (even if a scheduling is on-going).
-CloneSquad will also attempt to summarize multiple requests sent through this API an single rescheduling run if possible.
+CloneSquad will also attempt to summarize multiple requests sent through this API in a single rescheduling run if possible.

 ## API `cloudwatch/sentmetrics`